WotLK Classic Arcane Mage Guide

 Human

-Perception is a very strong passive ability to detect any stealth class around you,
+Perception is a very strong passive ability, detecting any stealth class around you,

 Diplomacy is useful any time you do